Amourspirit/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 >>> Calc.get_sheet_names(wb)
 ('First Sheet', 'Sheet1', 'Middle Sheet', 'Sheet2')

-The insert_sheet() method returns a new Worksheet object named SheetX, **which by default is set to be the last sheet in the workbook.
-Optionally, the index and name of the new sheet can be specified with the index and title keyword arguments.**
+The insert_sheet() method returns a new Worksheet object named SheetX, which by default is set to be the last sheet in the workbook.
+Optionally, the name and index of the new sheet can be specified with the name and index keyword arguments.

 Continue the previous example by entering the following: